JanetMo/governance-activity-of-airdrop-recipients/README.md

 # governance-activity-of-airdrop-recipients

-Master thesis University of Mittweida
+**An empirical analysis of 19 DAO airdrops with regard to the governance activity of the recipients** Master thesis University of Mittweida: Airdrops as a governance tool for DAOs?

+abstract
+describe how the dashboard is structured (make an explanation comment on every query)

+The data was retrieved using SQL queries on the [Dune Analytics](https://dune.com/) platform.
-Links to the Dashboard on Dune Analytics:
+Links to the Dashboards on Dune Analytics:

 - [Optimism 1](https://dune.com/bitblondy/optimism1-governance-activity-of-airdrop-recipients)
 - [Arbitrum](https://dune.com/bitblondy/arbitrum-governance-activity-of-airdrop-recipients)
 - [Uniswap](https://dune.com/bitblondy/uniswap-governance-activity-of-airdrop-recipients)